The Newton polygon of a planar singular curve and its subdivision: Discussion

 \section{Discussion}

 {\rightline {``The forceps of our minds are clumsy forceps,} \rightline{and crush the truth a little in taking hold of it.''} \rightline{H. G. Wells}}

-In this section we demonstrate that a point of multiplicity $m$ can impose less than $\frac{m(m+1)}{2}$ conditions on a curve equation.
-Then we indicate what should be changed if we want consider a valuation field (or even a ring) $\KK$ with non-surjective $\val: \KK\to \TT$.
-Recall, that in this case a non-archimedean amoeba is not a tropical curve.
-Then we discuss different necessary conditions for the presence of a tropical point of multiplicity $m$.
+In this section we show that a point of multiplicity $m$ can impose fewer than $\frac{m(m+1)}{2}$ linearly independent conditions on the coefficients of the equation of a curve.
+Also, we summarize what is known about tropical points of multiplicity $m$.